m-miller/resume/README.md

 - Submitted and completed over 1000 Jira tickets during my tenure at Merchology.

+- Chaired the Giveback Committee, an employee-managed group that coordinated and scheduled volunteer activities for Merchology employees.
+Collectively we worked over 1000 hours in 2023.

 #### April 2022 \- March 2024 | Senior Web Developer | [Merchology](https://www.merchology.com), Plymouth, Minnesota